Dual Mechanisms of Value Expression: Intrinsic vs. Prompted Values in Large Language Models: Introduction

+The widespread adoption of large language models (LLMs) has highlighted the need to align them with diverse user values and perspectives, motivating work in \textit{pluralistic value alignment}~\citep{pmlr-v235-sorensen24a, castricato-etal-2025-persona, lake-etal-2025-distributional}.
+A common alignment approach is preference learning, which induces consistent behavioral tendencies in the model~\citep{Ouyang, rafailov2023direct}; we refer to this as \textit{intrinsic value expression}.
+Because this approach requires specific target values (e.g., helpful, honest, harmless) to optimize for, adapting it to diverse user preferences in a truly pluralistic sense is not straightforward.
+A practical alternative is to induce \textit{prompted value expressions} by modifying behavior at inference time through explicit instructions (e.g., ``Respond as if you prioritize cultural traditions'').

+However, explicit instructions can produce responses that are less natural and exaggerate the target value~\citep{characterLLM,writingstylesofpersonaassigned}.
+This raises an important question: \textit{are mechanisms underlying intrinsic and prompted values in LLMs similar, or fundamentally different?} Answering this is crucial for ensuring transparency and safe use of these models.
+We investigate this question mechanistically, with focus on the differences between the two mechanisms.

-Using Schwartz's theory of basic human values as a framework~\citep{schwartz1992universals}, we systematically examine the model's \textit{value representations} at two levels: \textit{value vectors} and \textit{value neurons}.
-Recent work demonstrates that complex concepts can be encoded as linear directions in the activation space of transformer language models~\citep{elhage2021framework, nanda-etal-2023-emergent-linear, refusalsingledirection, parklinear}.
-Building on this, we extract \textit{value vectors} by comparing the residual stream activations between cases where the model expresses a target value and those where it does not.
-To further investigate a lower-level mechanism affecting the residual stream, we also identify \textit{value neurons}, i.e., dimensions in the output of the first MLP layer (after the activation function) that are associated with specific values.
+By grounding in Schwartz's theory of basic human values~\citep{schwartz1992universals}, a well-established taxonomy of ten universal values (e.g., Benevolence, Power), we systematically examine the model's \textit{value representations} at two levels: \textit{value vectors} and \textit{value neurons} (\S\ref{sec:method}).
+Our approach is motivated by the linear representation hypothesis~\citep{parklinear}, which posits that various features and concepts are encoded as approximately linear subspaces in the activation space of transformer language models.
+This hypothesis is supported by empirical findings that complex concepts like personality traits and emotions can be captured as linear directions within the residual stream~\citep{elhage2021framework, nanda-etal-2023-emergent-linear, refusalsingledirection}.
+Building on this, we extract \textit{value vectors}: the directions in the residual stream activations that differentiate between cases where the model expresses a target value and those where it does not (\S\ref{sec:extracting}).
+To further decompose these value vectors into finer-grained, interpretable components, we also identify \textit{value neurons}: dimensions of the intermediate vectors of MLP layers that are associated with specific values (\S\ref{identifying_mechanism}).